How to Change Live Captions Language in Windows 11

 What languages does live captions support for transcription?

-Windows 11 Live Captions currently supports a wide range of major global languages including English, Spanish, French, German, Italian, Japanese, Chinese, and more.
-Microsoft frequently updates this list.
-You can view the full list of supported languages by checking the Language & region settings menu on your Windows 11 device.
+Major global languages are fully supported, including English, Spanish, French, German, Italian, Japanese, and Chinese.
+Microsoft updates this selection periodically.
+Checking the Language & region settings menu on your system reveals the latest additions.

 Why is my preferred language not appearing in the settings menu?